 Quantum computing solves mathematical problems and runs quantum models using the tenets of quantum theory.
 Some of the quantum systems it is used to model include photosynthesis, superconductivity and complex molecular formations.

-To understand quantum computing and how it works, you first need to understand qubits, superposition, entanglement and quantum interference.
+To understand quantum computing and how it works, it’s necessary to first understand qubits, superposition, entanglement and quantum interference.

 Quantum bits, or qubits, are the basic unit of information in quantum computing.
 Sort of like a traditional binary bit in traditional computing.